mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 When an application has hard semantic requirements that all the frames of a given Message be sent down a given Path or Paths, these hard constraints can also be expressed by the application.

+## Carrier

+A carrier is a transport-independent

+[EDITOR'S NOTE: terminology question: is our "Stream" really a "Carrier" or a "Channel"?
+I like "carrier"; it doesn't collide in Layer 3 or 4 terminology and fits nicely with "Post" (i.e. "letter carrier").
+"Bytestream" then turns back into "Stream".
+Thoughts?]

+Messages are sent and received over Streams, which represent a networks'  Messages sent on a Stream will be received at the other end, atomically, but not necessarily reliably or in order.
+An application may use one or more Streams to communicate with a remote application; the semantics of which Messages belong on which Streams are, in this case, application-specific.

+## Listener

+[EDITOR'S NOTE: possibly rewrite me, encapsulates any initial establishment and cryptographic state setup to create an Association from a Local and a not-previously-known Remote.]

+In many applications, there is a distinction between the active opener (or connection initiator, often a client), and the passive opener (often a server).
+A Listener represents an endpoint's willingness to start Associations in this passive opener/server role.
+It is, in essence, a one-sided, Path-less Association from which fully-formed Associations can be created.

+Listeners work very much like sockets on which the listen(2) call has been called in the SOCK_STREAM API.

+## Association

+An Association is...
+[EDITOR'S NOTE: work pointer]

+Note that, in contrast to current SOCK_STREAM sockets, Associations are meant to be relatively long-lived.

+Transients may be dynamically added or removed from an association, as well, as connectivity between the endpoints changes.
+An Association may exist even if there are no currently active paths available between them.
+Cryptographic identifiers and state for endpoints may also be added and removed as necessary due to certificate lifetime, key rollover, revocation, and so on.

+## Path

+A Path represents a local and remote endpoint address, an optional set of intermediary path elements between the local and remote endpoint addresses, and a set of properties associated with the path.

+## Pathfinder

+[EDITOR'S NOTE: write me, encapsulates any re-establishment and rendezvous protocol. might be equivalent to connect(), might also need to use something like ICE.
+Connection racing also fits behind the Pathfinder.
+Notes from Seoul: add a Pathfinder abstraction for rendezvous, especially in peer-to-peer situations.
+A Pathfinder encapsulates a method for reconnecting to a specific remote (e.g., underlying transport connect() call in the case of client- server, something like ICE in peer-to-peer).
+Add a pathfind() call to ensure an association has paths; this *must* be called before Messages can be sent. send() should *not* bring a dormant path up by default, it should fail. ]

+## Bytestream